Kogelberg

 An aerial photograph of the Koegel Bay coastline and the R44 that runs along it.

-The Kogelberg is a range of mountains along the False Bay coast in the Western Cape of South Africa.
-They form part of the Cape Fold Belt, starting south of the Elgin valley and forming a steep coastal range as far as Kleinmond.
+The Kogelberg is a mountain range along the False Bay coast in the Western Cape of South Africa.
+Part of the Cape Fold Belt, it extends from south of the Elgin valley to Kleinmond.

 The Kogelberg area has the steepest and highest drop directly into the ocean of any southern African coastal stretch.

 Ecology

 The mountains are made predominantly of Table Mountain Sandstone and form some very rugged terrain, which is extremely rich in fynbos, the native Cape flora.
 The Elgin Valley's surrounding mountain ranges are considered the hub of the Cape floral kingdom.
 They contain more plant species than anywhere else in the floral region, and a large section of the mountain range is now protected in the massive Kogelberg Nature Reserve.
 The unique local vegetation type is classified as Kogelberg Sandstone Fynbos.